alanng10/Alga/Docue/a.md

 ALGA country has define name.

-The name is PRACA.
+The name is Praca.

-PRACA refer to entire ALGA country.

-Praca refer to ALGA country apply able.

 ALGA country human has define name.

 The name is Pracan.

-ALGA country all included human has define name.

-The name is PRACAN.

-ALGA country name can mod to PRACA.
+ALGA country name can mod to Praca.

 The mod is done with maintain enough military defense and page unit.